Great news from our friends in Nepal!

-The local Prithvi Rupa School was badly damaged in the earthquake.
+The Stone Laying Ceremony at Prithvi Rupa Secondary school, Rupakot VDC, 25km east from Pokhara valley, took place last week.
+The school was totally damaged by the April earthquake.
 The school's foundations have been destroyed and six classrooms cannot be used safely.
 The school is also directly below a landslide slope.
-At the moment two or even three classes are crammed into a single classroom and the Head Teacher is desperate for help.
+At the moment two or even three classes are crammed into a single classroom.

 Bill Gates and Rotary's 30th Anniversary of Polio Plus